 Different jobs will have different degree requirements.
 There is significant demand for the chemists and biochemists bearing the bachelors degree and with experience such individuals can rise to significant levels in most industries, particular with a strong commitment and excellent interpersonal skills.
 The highest entry-level positions generally require an MS and/or Ph.D., and these positions command generally higher entry-level salaries.

-UMBC’s Career Services Center offers undergraduate and graduate Chemistry and Biochemistry Students resources and assistance at all stages of their academic carreer.
+UMBC’s Career Center offers undergraduate and graduate Chemistry and Biochemistry Students resources and assistance at all stages of their academic carreer.
 From figuring out what you can do with your major, to getting help compiling a resume or CV and interviewing to finding a part-time job while on campus or full time professional employment, CSC can help.
-For more details on using the campus’ online recruitment system, UMBCworks; to see who is coming to recruit science students this academic year; for individual help with your resume; or any other career related concern, visit CSC’s website, make an appointment, or stop by during walk-in hours in Math/Psych 212, Monday through Friday from 2:00-4:00.
+For more details on using the campus’ online recruitment system, UMBCworks; to see who is coming to recruit science students this academic year; for individual help with your resume; or any other career related concern, visit Career Center’s website, make an appointment, or stop by during walk-in hours in Math/Psych 212, Monday through Friday from 2:00-4:00.
 They also offer Evening Resume Critiques hours in the Albin O. Kuhn Library Atrium on Tuesdays and Wednesdays from 6-8 PM.

 Furthering your education

 Students should be aware, if they have an interest, that education toward advanced degrees (MS and Ph.D.) generally requires little financial commitment, as tuition costs are born by the Departments and modest but adequate stipend support is typically obtained as a teaching or research assistantship.
 Undergraduates should ask their major advisor about these possibilities if they have a strong interest.